 In the late afternoon once the weather had cleared we walked up to the old fort and monastery which overlooked the surrounding village.
 The fort was interesting to explore as you could see the remnants of doorways and cordoned off spaces people would have used before it was abandoned.

 Day 6 - From Hankar to Nimaling we passed another fort nestled high in the mountains.
-This day was slightly more strenuous than the previous few days as there is a steep yet gradual climb to reach Nimaling plateau which resides at around 4,700m.
+This day was slightly more strenuous than the previous few days as there was a steep yet gradual climb to reach Nimaling plateau which resides at roughly 4,700m.
 Along the trail we saw many cute mountain mice and as we reached the plateau there was beautiful lake with stunning views of the surrounding mountains and of course Kang Yatse in the distance.

 Day 7 - After reaching Nimaling base camp and being so close to the surrounding mountain peaks we decided to take a day to climb up Reponi Malai Ri.
 This 6,000m peak is one of few accessible mountains in the Himalayas that you don’t need to pay a penny to climb.
-Its situated on the opposite side of the glacier to Kang Yatse and overlooks the Nimaling campsite.
-We began walking directly up the steep incline towards Kang Yatse base camp and soon after reached a plateau that was deceptive.
+Its situated on the opposite side of the glacier to Kang Yatse (6,400m) and overlooks the Nimaling campsite.
+We began walking directly up the steep incline towards Kang Yatse base camp and soon after reached a deceptive plateau.
 The path was still on a steady incline until we met a ridge line that overlooked the glacier and the entire valley below.
 At this moment we began to scramble up the rocky west face of the mountain.

 Day 8 - After two nights in Nimaling we started early to reach the Kongmaru la pass (5274m).
 For us this was the most effortless of the three passes, mainly because we were better acclimatised and had previously been to 5,800m.
-Once at the top we had a great view of Kang and the surrounding peaks but the view from Reponi Malai was more impressive due to there being an unobscured view of the mountains.
-The decent down from the pass was very steep and drops rapidly then continues steadily down to Shang Sumdo.
+Once at the top we had a great view of Kang Yatse and the surrounding peaks but the view from Reponi Malai was more impressive due to there being an unobscured view of the mountains.
+The decent down from the pass was very steep and dropped rapidly then continued steadily down to Shang Sumdo.
 Much of the trail follows a stream that runs down through the valley with some very interesting coloured rock formations.
-When we reached Shang Sumdo we met another hiker who we shared a truck with for ₹150 per person which was about a 30km ride to Leh.
+When we reached Shang Sumdo we met another trekker who we shared a truck with for ₹150 per person which was about a 30km ride to Leh.

 Overall the Markah Valley trail is a fantastic way to experience hiking through some of the driest parts of the Himalayas.
 Due to it being situated on a high plateau in the rain shadow, it is protected from the monsoon which causes its dessert conditions.
 The landscape is barren yet it’s so incredible to witness the wildlife and communities of people that thrive in this part of the world.